goehlemichael/terraform-podcast/README.md

 - lambda_name
 - region

-Now you will have an endpoint which is your rss feed sub domain - `podcast.example.com`
+Now you will have an endpoint which is your rss feed subdomain - `podcast.example.com`

-This can be shared with the major pocast directories like Spotify, Apple, Google, etc.
+This can be shared with the major podcast directories like Spotify, Apple, Google, etc.

 ## How to tear down